jmarcos-cano/compose-to-swarm/docs/swarm.md

 cat docker-compose.replicas.yml

 # Deploy new update for the stack
-docker stack deploy -c docker-compose.replicas.yml --resolve-image=always docker_intro
+docker stack deploy -c docker-compose.replicas.yml --resolve-image=always compose_swarm
 ```
 > Go to your visualizer (click in your upper link port 8080) and see how the services are spread.
 <br>

-> 🥇 I dare you to set more than 3 replicas for docker_intro_web, how?
+> 🥇 I dare you to set more than 3 replicas for compose_swarm_web, how?

 ---
 ## 7. Rolling Updates